matthijscox/Blog/pages/2022-07-30-embedding.md

 @def published = Date(2022, 07, 30)
 @def hascode = true
-@def title = "Advanced Julia: Embedding in C++"
+@def title = "Advanced Julia: Embedding libraries in C++"
 @def authors = """Matthijs"""
-@def rss = "Embedding Julia in C++ the hard way"
+@def rss = "Embedding Julia libraries in C++ on Windows"
 @def tags = ["julia", "code"]

-# Advanced Julia: Embedding in C/C++
+# Advanced Julia: Embedding libraries in C++

 Embedding compiled Julia libraries inside a foreign environment with a C-callable interface is an advanced topic on the border of my expertise.
-It's somewhat underdocumented and non-trivial, I'm writing down the steps I followed in this tutorial.
+It's somewhat underdocumented and non-trivial, so I've made this tutorial by writing down the steps I followed myself.

 The fundamentals are explained in the [Embedding section](https://docs.julialang.org/en/v1/manual/embedding/) in the Julia manual.
 For the datatypes that can be passed between C and Julia, see [calling-c-and-fortran-code](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).

 I will make things hard for myself and compile on Windows.
-Also note that I am using c++ instead of c, while most currently available Julia embedding examples use pure c.
+Also note that I am using c++ instead of c, but most steps will be similar for c.

 High level the steps involved are:
 * Setup a c/c++ compiler